betterscientificsoftware/bssw.io/Site/ContentReviewchecklist.md

 ----------
 ### Other checks that need to be done at prior stages

-This is based on discussion in Issue [#372](https://github.com/betterscientificsoftware/betterscientificsoftware.github.io/pull/372).
  - [x] Topic is of interest to readers
  - [x] Relevance of the article
  - [x] Judging whether an article idea is appropriate for BSSw - This is done when the topic is in backlog column